 2. Run Contests & Incentivize Participation

 This one is common and effective.
-One of the fastest ways to increase customer engagement on social media is through contests and campaigns.
+One of the fastest ways to increase customer engagement on social media is through social media contests.

 Photo and video contests are a powerful because they give your fans and customers a reason to submit great content and share it with their own social communities.
 Don’t be afraid to think outside the box, and come up with clever and engaging programs.
 Encourage your audience to have some fun and get creative, but make sure the barrier to entry isn’t too high.